 IRWIN Drill Bit Set

 This set earns the best overall spot because of the wide range of drill bits included and their versatility.
 Whether you're an experienced handyman or a beginner, you will appreciate a kit that gives you everything you need and more.
 IRWIN packed this kit with 29 drill bits made with super-strong cobalt steel that can drill through even hard metals such as cast iron with ease.
 Each bit has a split point, which helps prevent the bit from "walking" across the surface being drilled, rather than penetrating.
-That's especially helpful when drilling into harder materials, and reduces the chance of damage to the surface you're working on.
+That's especially helpful when drilling into harder materials, and it reduces the chance of damage to the surface you're working on.

-The tap and drill selection chart is very helpful for those new to power drills and drill bits, and the sturdy case keeps the wide range of bits from falling out or twisting around inside of the kit when in transit.
+The tap and drill selection chart is very helpful for those who are new to power drills and drill bits, and the sturdy case keeps the wide range of bits from falling out or twisting around inside of the kit when in transit.